Installation¶

 ocelote authenticate s3

-and follow the prompts to set up your credentials.
+and follow the prompts to finalize your credentials.
 You should contact the HazDev team for help with these credentials.
-If you plan on running many assessments, then you should request read access to the S3 bucket, as this will allow you to verify when you have uploaded results.

 ScienceBase¶